ni/nimi-python/docs/nidcpower/enums.rst

         The data operation starts when a digital edge is detected.
-NIDCPOWER_VAL_SOFTWARE_EDGE (1015) The data operation starts when a software trigger occurs.